 N.B.2!
 Dirty cardboard should be sorted as combustible waste.

 Soft and hard plastic packaging.
 Remove non-plastic caps and lids and sort them according to the type of material.

 - Dairy packages made from plastics (rinse if possible)

 - Pipette tips, disposable pipettes, tubes and other laboratory plastics that is NOT contaminated

 N.B.1!
 Uncontaminated tips and pipets must first be put in a plastic bag or else it should be disposed of as laboratory waste.

 N.B.2!
 PET-bottles are sorted as deposit bottles and cans.

 N.B.3!
 Plastics that are contaminated with biological agents, GMM or chemicals with the symbols "Highly toxic", "Carcinogenic/Mutagenic" and/or "Environmentally toxic" cannot be recycled.
 Clean plastic with other hazard pictograms can be recycled if hazard pictograms are crossed over or removed before placed in a recycling bin.
 Instructions on how to handle such waste is provided in KI:s rules for laboratory waste, belowe Documents.

-It is possible to arrange collection of return bottles, the money will go to charity.
+Collection of deposit bottles and cans , the money will go to charity.

 - Aluminum cans